robertmaxwilliams/max-website/blog/2019-1-17-Curiosity-Maximizer.md

   paperclips instead of manufacturing them.
 Still, it would destroy the universe to make more space for computers to do this imagining.

-I don't belive the curiosity reward inherently cares about whether it's in a simulation or not.
+I don't believe the curiosity reward inherently cares about whether it's in a simulation or not.
 As long as the agent is taking action and receiving sensory input, it will give the appropriate reward.
 The agent would happily play video games all day, or even create its own games that better maximize its reward.

 ## Compare to Humans

-A lot of the bad (and good) behaviors of this agent are eirily similar to human behaviors.
+A lot of the bad (and good) behaviors of this agent are eerily similar to human behaviors.
 We REALLY enjoy gambling, where our actions seem to have an effect on mostly unpredictable outcomes.
-Also note that gambling is much more fun when it affects our extrensic reward.
+Also note that gambling is much more fun when it affects our extrinsic reward.

 Perhaps having the IDM try to predict the reward next step would make it pay attention to possibly rewarding dynamics, and make the agent better at seeking reward.
 I don't know if the authors of the